If you look at a world map, you can see that Earth’s 5 oceans are vast. In fact, they cover more than 70% of Earth.

 Ocean water can hold more heat than air.
 For example, thermohaline currents (thermo = temperature, haline = salt) with warm, salt water sinking and rising.
 Salty water pushes not so salty water away.
 We get a current.
 Winds can also make ocean currents.

+The water vapor rises into the sky, cools and forms clouds.
+Then, it falls down as rain again.
 When rain water falls on the land, it washes minerals and salt from the soil into lakes and rivers.
 But they don’t stay there.

 They float downhill to an outlet at the nearest ocean.
 So lakes and rivers constantly have the minerals washed away.
 Oceans are salty because runoff transports minerals and salts from the surface.